bluerobotics/ardusub-zola/advanced-usage/index.md

 Cockpit's interface consists of a configurable widget system, with
 1. [Profiles](#profiles)
     - for supporting different operators and/or vehicle types
-    - can be added/removed, saved and loaded, and switched between in edit mode
+    - can be added/removed/duplicated, saved and loaded (to/from both the vehicle and the display device), and switched between in edit mode
 1. [Views](#views) (within each profile)
     - for handling different operation modes / targets within a mission
-    - can be added/removed, saved and loaded, and dynamically switched between
+    - can be added/removed/duplicated, saved and loaded to/from the display device, and dynamically switched between during operation
 1. [Widgets](#widgets) (within each view)
     - for advanced information display and vehicle control
     - can be added/removed, placed in arbitrary locations, and resized